tonyfettes/joj-cpp-xmake/README.md

 ## Disclaimer

-This project is **NOT OFFICIAL**, and I'm not responsible for any possible wrongly generated code or late submission.
+This project template is **NOT OFFICIAL**, and I'm not responsible for any possible wrongly generated code or late submission.

 ## Project Hierarchy